Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/4-cross-triggering/README.md

 ## PL to Processor Cross Triggering

 Another very useful feature is the ability to debug between the hardware and software domains.
-To demostrate this, I created a very simple hardware design in Vivado 2023.2 with an AXI GPIO and System ILA with Slot0 on the AXI Interface.
-I will enable the cross triggering between an System ILA in the PL that will cause a breakpoint on my processor.
+To demonstrate this, I created a very simple hardware design in Vivado 2023.2 with an AXI GPIO and System ILA with Slot0 on the AXI Interface.
+I will enable the cross triggering between a System ILA in the PL that will cause a breakpoint on my processor.

 ### Hardware Design